Public Health Nurse

 Andria Nemoda, RN

-We will continue to provide MDPH mandated services of communicable disease investigation and control, Mantoux skin testing for Tuberculosis (case contacts only), childhood immunization programs, and pediatric lead testing, as well as expanding our role in emergency preparedness and response.
+We will continue to provide MDPH mandated services of communicable disease investigation and control, skin testing for Tuberculosis (case contacts and routine testing for Burlington residents), blood pressure screening, childhood immunization programs, adult immunization programs, and pediatric lead testing, as well as expanding our role in emergency preparedness and response.

 News/Health Topics from the Nurse's Office